-MECHANICS OF MEDIA WRITING JCM 103 m
+MECHANICS OF MEDIA WRITING

 The logic of sentence and paragraph structure in the context of media writing, with an emphasis on grammar, punctuation, word choice, conciseness and accuracy.
 This online course is required for news media, creative media and advertising/public relations majors.